Minnesota Student Survey Frequently Asked Questions

 What is the Minnesota Student Survey (MSS)?

-The Minnesota Student Survey (MSS) is one of the longest running youth surveys in the nation.
+The Minnesota Student Survey (MSS) is one of the longest-running youth surveys in the nation.
 It is a triennial survey that began in 1989.
 The survey is an anonymous statewide school-based survey conducted to gain insights into the world of students and their experiences.
+The next MSS will be administered between January and June 2022 to students in grades five, eight, nine and 11.

 Why is the survey important?